codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

       * `<helm-repo-name>` is the name of the repo in which to store the Helm chart, and must be identical to the `<hem-repo-name>` you defined in _step 3_, either `cf-gitops-runtime` which is the default, or any custom name you define.
       * `gitops-runtime` is the chart name defined by Codefresh, and cannot be changed.
       * GitOps with Argo CD installation:
-        * `argo-cd.fullnameOverride=codefresh-argo-cd` is mandatory when _installing GitOps with Argo CD_ to avoid conflicts at the cluster-level for resources in both the native Argo CD and GitOps Runtime's Argo CD.
+        * `argo-cd.fullnameOverride=codefresh-argo-cd` is mandatory when _installing GitOps with Argo CD_ to avoid conflicts at the cluster-level for resources in both the Community Argo CD and GitOps Runtime's Argo CD.
         * `argo-rollouts.fullnameOverride=codefresh-argo-rollouts` is mandatory when _installing GitOps with Argo CD_  and you have Argo Rollouts in your cluster to avoid conflicts.
-        * `argo-cd.configs.cm.application.resourceTrackingMethod=annotation` is mandatory _installing GitOps with Argo CD_ to avoid conflicts when tracking resources with the same application names or when tracking the same resource in both the native Argo CD and GitOps Runtime's Argo CD.
+        * `argo-cd.configs.cm.application.resourceTrackingMethod=annotation` is mandatory _installing GitOps with Argo CD_ to avoid conflicts when tracking resources with the same application names or when tracking the same resource in both the Community Argo CD and GitOps Runtime's Argo CD.
       * Ingress-based Runtimes:
           * `global.runtime.ingress.enabled=true` is mandatory for _ingress-based Hybrid GitOps Runtimes_, and indicates that the runtime is ingress-based.
           * `<ingress-host>` is mandatory for _ingress-based Hybrid GitOps Runtimes_, and is the IP address or host name of the ingress controller component.